 - Encourage a fragrance-free office or fragrance-free zones.
 Strong smells can trigger migraine attacks and can intensify symptoms.

 Employers can implement behavioral coaching strategies to help employees manage their migraine triggers and lead healthy lives.
 There are telehealth companies specifically focusing on these methods for workforce health management.
 Employees can even track their migraine attacks and triggers using a diary.
 There are apps available freely that can immediately help people with migraine log and identify triggers (Migraine Buddy).

-Using Avulux migraine glasses in the workplace aligns with proactively and effectively managing migraine attacks (known as migraines or migraine episodes) in the workplace.
+Using Avulux migraine glasses in the workplace aligns with proactively and effectively managing light as a migraine trigger in the workplace.
 Technology has allowed our workforce and our society to continue working through a global pandemic.
 The downside is that we’re glued to our screens now, more than ever.
 Our computers, phones, televisions, and sometimes even your local restaurant’s menu are consistently there to light up your day, unfortunately.
 For someone with migraine, light is a migraine trigger and we can’t escape all of it in our digital working world (read more about the science behind light and migraine here).

-Avulux migraine glasses function to absorb and prevent the most harmful migraine-inducing light from both natural and synthetic light sources from entering your eyes.
-It effectively prevents migraine attacks from ever triggering or works to lessen the intensity of an ongoing attack.
-Avulux is evidence-based and is classified as a medical device in Canada, the U.K., and the E.U.
+Avulux migraine glasses function to absorb and prevent the most harmful light from both natural and synthetic light sources from entering your eyes.
+It effectively helps manage light and its impact.
+Avulux is evidence-based and is classified as a Class I medical device in Canada, the U.K., and the E.U.